-- a benefit for terminal illness has been paid for the life insured - only a partial payment was made, e.g. for angioplasty - the life insured does not survive the eight day survival period.
+- a benefit for terminal illness has been paid for the life insured - only a partial payment was made, for example for angioplasty.
 However, when multiple payments total the full amount insured, we will reinstate Life Cover for the sum of the Trauma Benefits paid.